g-andrade/locus/README.md

 ##### Filesystem URLs: Loading and Updating

-  - The loaded databases, when compressed, are inflated in memory
+  - The loaded database files, when compressed, are inflated in memory
-  - Until a filesystem database loader achieves readiness, load attempts are made every 5 seconds; once readiness is achieved, this interval increases to every 30 seconds and load attempts are dismissed as long as the database file modification timestamp keeps unchanged
+  - The database file modification timestamp is used to condition subsequent load attempts in order to lower I/O activity
+  - Database load attempts are retried upon error according to an exponential backoff policy - quickly at first (every few seconds) but gradually slowing down to every 30 seconds.
+Successful and dismissed load attempts will be checked for update after 30 seconds.
+    Both of these behaviours can be tweaked through the `error_retries` and `update_period` loader settings (see [function
+    reference](#api-reference).)

 ##### Logging